National Foundation Module in Critical Care NU5098

 The MCQ and the Case study presentation will be online.
 Attainment of clinical competencies is achieved while in clinical practice.

-This module is open to practicing nurses with:
+This module is open to practicing nurses meeting the following requirements to apply:

 Admission to the module will be subject to internal university approval processes on the recommendation of the Head of School